cabal-club/cable/handshake.md

    message.

 ### 5.5 End of stream
-After a complete Cable Wire Protocol message is sent, regardless of whether it consists of one or several fragments, the sender MUST write a message of `length=0`.
-This final message serves as an end of stream marker for the receiving peer and enables the peer to differentiate between an intentionally terminated stream and a dropped connection.
+When a host has decided to terminate the exchange of messages, they MUST send a message of length zero to indicate this intention, and MUST NOT send any further messages.
+The zero-length message is known as an end-of-stream marker.

+The host receiving an end-of-stream marker SHOULD respond with an end-of-stream marker of its own to indicate it has also finished writing.
+An implementation SHOULD have a time-out of some kind in case the other side does not transmit an end-of-stream marker or the marker is truncated by an attacker.

+When a host has both sent and received a zero-length message, it is then safe for the underlying transport to execute its own disconnect logic, if any.

 ## 6. Security considerations
 ### 6.1 Out-of-scope attacks